UnbendableStraw/homepod-restore/README.md

 * allow any accessory connect prompts (pay attention to ones while running restore process too)

-2. run the following
+2. run the following, replacing YOUR.ipsw with the location of your .ipsw file

 ```
 gaster pwn
 gaster reset
-idevicerestore -d -e PATH_TO_.ipsw
+idevicerestore -d -e YOUR.ipsw
 ```

 * If you get an `Unable to restore devie` error because of `failure when attempting to flash the nitrogen firmware`, try again from step 1 and it should work.
 If you consistently get `Possibly invalid iBec` error during restore, it's probably hardware failure (bga / nand)

 3. Be patient.
 Takes a few minutes.
 Once you see `Restore Complete` continue waiting about a minute.
-Then unplug power / usb, flip rightside up, reconnect power and wait for setup chime
+Then unplug power first, then usb, flip rightside up, reconnect power and wait for setup chime.
+At this point it can be set up and used like any other homepod.
+This does not break over the air updates or any features / functionality.

 ## Building your own IPSW

 If you want to try building an .ipsw yourself, accomplish the prerequisites first.
-This may be easier in the future.
+This is actively being worked on to be made easier.

-Download the desired signed, full OTA .zip for AudioAccessory1,1 (from ipsw.me), and the latest signed full .ipsw for AppleTV5,3
+1. Download the latest ./makeipsw.sh from [tihmstar's repo](https://github.com/tihmstar/homepodstuff)

-1. Generate keys by unzipping your HomePod OTA, use img4tool to extract kbags, use gaster to decrypt kbags into keys to put in json file.
-This repo has key "21L569" for 17.5 attached for you to try.
-Put your key inside the 0x7000 folder
+2. Download the desired signed, full OTA .zip for AudioAccessory1,1 (from ipsw.me)
-2. `mkdir -p _httpserver/firmware/AudioAccessory1,1/0x7000`
+3. Download the same version of the signed full .ipsw for AppleTV5,3 (from ipsw.me)
-3. `cd _httpserver`
+* example: [this](https://ipsw.me/download/ota/AudioAccessory1,1/21L569?prerequisite=) for the ota.zip and [this](https://ipsw.me/download/AppleTV5,3/21L580) for the .ipsw file
-4. `python3 -m http.server 8888`
+4. Download the keys.zip from this repo.
+Currently working for 17.5 and 17.6 (new / self key generation coming soon to makeipsw.sh script)
-5. leave the python http server running, and open a new terminal
+5. `chmod +x makeipsw.sh`
-6. Download ./makeipsw.sh from tihmstar's repo: https://github.com/tihmstar/homepodstuff
+6. `git checkout homepod`
-7. `chmod +x makeipsw.sh`
+7. `brew reinstall ra1nsn0w` (to ensure you have the latest version)
-8. `git checkout homepod`
+8. `./makeipsw.sh PATH_TO_HOMEPOD_OTA.zip PATH_TO_APPLETV.ipsw PATH_TO_OUTPUT.ipsw PATH_TO_KEYS.zip`
-9. `./makeipsw.sh PATH_TO_HOMEPOD_OTA.zip PATH_TO_APPLETV.ipsw PATH_TO_OUTPUT.ipsw`
+* Point the first path to the latest signed, FULL ota .zip for AudioAccessory1,1 file you downloaded
-* Point the first path to the latest signed, FULL ota for AudioAccessory1,1
+* Point the second path to the latest signed, FULL .ipsw for AppleTV5,3 file you downloaded
-* Point the second path to the latest signed, FULL ipsw for AppleTV5,3
+* Point the third path to where you want your ipsw to be output, along with a name (like ~\Desktop\nic\homepod.ipsw)
-* Point the last path to where you want your ipsw to be output, along with a name (like ~\Desktop\nic\homepod.ipsw)
+* Point the fourth path to where you downloaded the keys.zip file from this repo

 ### Credit